livepeer/studio/CONTRIBUTING.md

 You can expect a response from a maintainer within 7 days.
 If you haven’t heard anything by then, feel free to ping the thread.

-### How much time is spent on this project?

-Currently, there is a single full-time maintainer dedicated to this project and all of its public/private packages.

 ### What types of contributions are accepted?